 Significant Achievements

-SIGNIFICANT ACHIEVEMENTS 2024-25
+SIGNIFICANT ACHIEVEMENTS 2025-26

+The Financial Reporting Review Board (FRRB) is playing a paramount role in improving the financial reporting practices prevailing in India.
+It was constituted by the ICAI as a proactive self-regulatory mechanism to improve the financial reporting practices in the Country which helps in promoting investors’ confidence in audited financial statement.
 The FRRB reviews the general-purpose financial statements of various enterprises with a view to determine, to the extent possible, compliance with the generally accepted accounting principles in preparation and presentation of financial statements, compliance with the disclosure requirements prescribed by regulatory bodies, statutes/rules and regulations relevant to the enterprise and compliance with the reporting obligations of the enterprise as well as the auditor.
-The Board comprises the members of the Central Council of the ICAI including Government of India nominee.
-The Board also had the privilege of the representations from the office of the Comptroller and Auditor General of India (C&AG), Central Board of Direct taxes (CBDT), National Bank for Agriculture and Rural Development (NABARD) and Niti Aayog.
-This multi-regulatory representation underscores the Board’s commitment to a holistic approach in strengthening the integrity of financial reporting practices in India.
+The Board comprises the members of the Central Council of the ICAI including Government of India nominees.
+The Board also had the privilege of the representations from the office of the Securities and Exchange Board of India (SEBI), Comptroller and Auditor General of India (C&AG), Central Board of Direct taxes (CBDT), Insurance Regulatory and Development Authority (IRDA), National Bank for Agriculture and Rural Development (NABARD) and Niti Aayog.
+This multi-regulatory representation underscores the Board’s commitment in strengthening the financial reporting practices in India.

 -